 Lotte Observation Deck Hanoi offers beautiful panoramic views of the city as it is located on the 65th floor of the Lotte Center.
 From this height, you can observe Hanoi skyline and take gorgeous pictures.

 Sunset in West Lake is very romantic and peaceful.
-I feel blessed only looking at such a breathtaking view.
+You will feel blessed only looking at such a breathtaking view.

 Because all the street food is such a blessing to your taste buds!
 I’ve tried all of the street food that I could and none of them was even close to average.
 The thing that I like the most about the food is the balance of all the taste and ingredients when mixed together.

 However, remind that most of the dishes will taste better if you follow the right way to eat them.
 For example, only how to put in the sauce and herbs to enlighten the taste varies among different dishes.

 The Vietnamese Women’s Museum delivers a beautifully presented tribute to the women of Vietnam across the ages.
 There are plenty of historical contexts alongside a wealth of information on today’s more modern Vietnamese woman.

 If you have an interest in museums, don’t leave out Women’s Museum.
 It’s a very modern museum with unique architecture and one of the popular Hanoi things to do.